When potential visitors to New Zealand dream of our beautiful land, it is generally images of the South Island that will come to mind.

 As we found on our visit, in the wintertime, it is much more subdued; the lake is a centre of calm and there are very few other visitors.
 The resident ducks will gladly accept your breadcrumbs while you enjoy happy hour rugged up under the watch of the surrounding mountains.

-Relaxing by the lake is a pleasant way to spend an afternoon, no matter when you visit.
+There are many things to do in Nelson during summer and relaxing by the lake is a pleasant way to spend an afternoon, no matter when you visit.

 Luke – The Backstreet Nomad